 Nearby are many snack bars and casual restaurants that serve to-go meals.
 A picnic area with barbecues is nestled under a shady grove of Jeffrey pine trees.
 The tables are available on a first-come, first-served basis.

 Other amenities include a waterfront trail, public restrooms, and parking.
 Kings Beach State Recreation Area is open every day from sunrise until sunset.
 Entrance requires a day-use fee for parking.

 The town of Kings Beach has a happening vacation vibe.
 A wide array of shops, restaurants, sidewalk vendors, and hotels cater to summertime visitors.

 For upscale accommodations, the Kingswood Village Condominiums work well for families or small parties of friends.
-These well-equipped condominiums feature contemporary-style rustic chic decor, spacious modern kitchens, and cozy living rooms.
+These well-equipped condominiums feature contemporary-style alpine decor, spacious modern kitchens, and cozy living rooms.

 2. Lester Beach

 This serene lakeside spot at D.L.
 Bliss State Park is one of Lake Tahoe's most popular beaches.
 Visitors should keep in mind that the beach can get crowded early in the day (before noon).
 The parking lot is often full by 11am, after which point visitors no longer have access to the park.